emmanuellfc/Conda_Envs/README.md

 # Conda_Envs
-Repo containing files for reproducing my Conda environments on a MAcBoor Air with M2 chip.
+Repo containing files for reproducing some of my Conda environments which include
+* My personal MacBook Air with M2 chip.
+* Google Colab.